 "Nature is not a place to visit.
 It is home."
 Sander

-I mainly work in watercolors.
+Vermont fine artist Laurie Rohner mainly works in watercolor.
 I use watercolors for my flower designs on hand painted furniture and home furnishings which I design and build myself.
 I also work in acrylic and oil at times, when my muses move me.

 I am in awe of nature.
 Nature is forever teaching me.
 The beauty of a changing landscape, the amazing magic of an unfolding bud into a stunning flower or watching wildlife, birds, a dragonfly just being.
 How can you ever be in a bad mood sitting under a tree in nature.
 My relationship with nature especially flowers inspires my artwork.
 Shop at Laurie Rohner Studio.